joshuaquek/sonar-toolbox/README.md

 npm run rules
 ```

+The output CSV Report file can be found at `./output/sonarqube_rules.csv`

 ### Generate CSV for all Issues

 Generate a CSV file with all of the information related to the **Issues** in your SonarQube instance:
 ```bash
 npm run issues
 ```

+The output CSV Report file can be found at `./output/sonarqube_issues.csv`

 ## License
 MIT